-This new location will allow the museum to expand its activities.
-Working with other cultural institutions, volunteers and the neightbourhood, there will be a broad programme of activities developed.
-The new pavilion will have more space for exhibitions, debate, workshops and social meetings.
-It offers the chance to expand educational possibilities, catering facilities as well as providing a museum shop and a public garden.
+This new location has allowed the museum to expand its activities.
+Working with other cultural institutions, volunteers and the neighbourhood, a broad programme of activities has been developed.
+The new pavilion offers space for exhibitions, talks, workshops and social meetings, educational projects, catering and a museum shop.

-A new walking tour will also be launched about the statues and sculptures that date from the time when the Westelijke Tuinsteden (western garden cities) were created.
+A new walking tour is launched about the statues and sculptures that date from the time when the Westelijke Tuinsteden (western garden cities) were created.

 The pavilion is designed by Korteknie Stuhlmacher Architecten.
 Inspired by pavilions from the 50’s and the 60’s, they designed a simple wooden structure that includes a lot of glass.
-Its dark colour prevents it from disappearing in the forest-like environment of the Sloterplas.
+Its dark colour on the outside prevents it from disappearing in the forest-like environment of the Sloterplas.

 Planning and Finance

-The plans were presented to the neighbourhood, New West and the city during Open Monuments Day in 2015.
-The new Pavilion is largely funded by the Stimuleringsfonds voor de Volkshuisvesting (a fund that is controlled jointly by Amsterdam Housing Corporations and the municipality).
-The council of Amsterdam New West and Stadgenoot also contribute to the plans and the city programme Stad in Balans (city in balance) also provided funding.
+The plans for the new pavilion were presented to the neighbourhood, New West and the city during Open Monuments Day in 2015.
+The pavilion is largely funded by the Stimuleringsfonds voor de Volkshuisvesting (a fund that is controlled jointly by Amsterdam Housing Corporations and the municipality).
+The council of Amsterdam New West and Stadgenoot also contributed to the plans and the city programme Stad in Balans (city in balance) also provided funding.